madeofpendletonwool/PinePods/README.md

   - [X] Create Docker-Compose Code
   - [X] Mixed content - Currently running http or https content can cause an error
   - [x] Option to run your own local podcast index api connection
+- [x] Implement Gravitar API for profile picture
+- [ ] Make web version utilize API Routes instead of database connections directly
+- [ ] Implement cache clearing for saved credentials in settings
+- [ ] Update flet dependancy to v6 (This fixes audio routing)

 ### To be added after beta version

-- [x] Implement Gravitar API for profile picture
 - [ ] Rotating currently playing
 - [ ] Implement smoother scrolling with big list loading
 - [ ] Suggestions page - Create podcasts you might like based on the ones you already added